reepsoftworks/UltraEngine-Game/README.md

 Your components can be 100% isolated from the game system.
 However, consider using the included GameObject and GamePlayer classes when making your components.

 The reasons for doing so are:
-1. There is a new function called UpdateStage() which is called everytime the Stage is updated (When the game isn't paused).
-Update() still gets called by the engine regardless if the game is paused or not.
-Rule of thumb is to have Update() before input calls and UpdateStage() be for everything else.
-2. Direct return functions for getting the Stage and Game Controller.
+1. Direct return functions for getting the Stage and Game Controller.
-3. GamePlayer has code in ProcessEvent() to handle when the settings are changed.
+2. GamePlayer has code in ProcessEvent() to handle when the settings are changed.

-Here's what the CameraControls.hpp can look like when intergrated with the GamePlayer class.
+Here's an example Spectator class:
 ```
 #pragma once
 #include "UltraEngine.h"